Leila-Nyambura/king-county-house-price-prediction-LRM/README.md

 Priority features are those that have a strong correlation with the price

-## Model Creation, Evaluation and Validations
+## Model Creation, Evaluation and Validation
 ### Model 1.
 Analysis 1
 #### A Simple Linear Regression Model